-Wolfgang Ziebart, age 65, was a director of Autoliv from December 2008 through August 2013, at which time he resigned in order to focus on a new position with Jaguar Land Rover, a multinational automotive company, as Director Group Engineering.
-At the time of his departure from Autoliv he was a member of the Audit Committee and Chairman of the Compliance and Nominating and Corporate Governance Committees of the Board.
+Wolfgang Ziebart, age 66, has been a director of Autoliv since December 2015.
+Dr. Ziebart was previously a director of Autoliv from December 2008 through August 2013, at which time he resigned in order to focus on a new position with Jaguar Land Rover, a multinational automotive company, as Director Group Engineering.
 Dr. Ziebart had a distinguished career within BMW beginning in 1977 which took him to the Board of Management, where he was responsible for R&D and Purchasing.
-In 2000, he became a Member of the Management Board of Continental AG, a major automotive supplier listed on the Frankfurt Stock Exchange.
+In 2000, he became a Member of the Management Board of Continental AG, an automotive supplier listed on the Frankfurt Stock Exchange.
 Between 2004 and 2008, he was President and CEO of Infineon Technologies AG, a global semiconductor and system solutions provider listed on the Frankfurt Stock Exchange.
-Dr. Ziebart is presently employed by Jaguar Land Rover as head of Group Engineering until March 31, 2015, at which time he will be employed in a consulting role related to vehicle development.
-Dr. Ziebart also serves on the Board of Directors of ASML and is the Chairman of the Supervisory Board of Nordex SE.
+Dr. Ziebart is presently employed by Jaguar Land Rover in a consulting role related to vehicle development.
+Dr. Ziebart also serves on the Board of Directors of ASML and is Chairman of the Supervisory Board of Nordex SE.
 Dr. Ziebart holds a doctorate degree in mechanical engineering from the Technical University of Munich.

-Dr. Ziebart's extensive knowledge of the automotive industry gained through his years of experience, including his particular experience and skills with engineering and development, supports his election to the Board.
+Dr. Ziebart's extensive knowledge of the automotive industry gained through his years of experience, including his particular experience and skills with engineering and development, supports his re-election to the Board.